 Regardless of your wishes, your lifts are heavily dependent on your bodyweight.
 Out of the Big Three, the squat and the bench press suffer the most when you start a diet.

-You can’t support a mountain on a pair of chicken legs.
+Why?
+Because you can’t support a mountain on a pair of chicken legs.

-Even if the weight you lose is mainly fat, your strength in the barbell movements will be affected.
-Of course, you will suffer much higher strength losses when your muscles are getting eaten.
-However, body fat also assists you in movements such as the squat and the bench press by shorting the range of motion, protecting your joints, creating a form of cushioning and facilitating recovery (when you are fat, you are obviously well fed).
+Even if the weight you lose is mainly lard, your strength in the barbell movements will still suffer.
+Surprisingly to some, the extra fat assists in the fight against gravity by shorting the range of motion, protecting your joints, creating a form of cushioning and facilitating recovery (when you are fat, you are obviously well-fed).

 Who is going to fill the gap?

-Note: The fatter you are when you start your diet, the easier it is to keep your strength.
-A person going from 25% BF to 20% BF will have easier time keeping his strength compared to someone going from 10% BF to 5% BF.
+Note: The fatter you are when you start your diet, the more realistic it is to keep your strength.
+A person going from 25% BF to 20% BF will have an easier time preserving his strength compared to someone going from 12% BF to 7% BF.

 What about the deadlift?
-Is it affected by weight loss as much as the squat and bench?
+Is it affected by weight loss as much as the squat and the bench?